catab60/FaceRec/README.md

-# Face Recognition Software - Version 1
+# FaceRec - Version 1
 <p align="center">
   <img src="https://raw.githubusercontent.com/catab60/FaceRec/refs/heads/main/Assets/LogoBig.png">
 </p>

 This is a **Face Recognition** software built entirely in Python, featuring a modern GUI, real-time face recognition capabilities, and a training panel that allows users to train their own models with custom datasets or webcam input.
 The software was developed in 3 non-stop days of focused effort, providing a great learning experience in machine learning, image processing, and GUI design.

 ## About the Project